 This paper is organized as follows: In the next section we present the notation and main concepts required for our analysis.
-Section~\ref{sec:structureComparisonLL} establishes and justifies the basis for our approach, by introducing a brute-force method for structure comparison of log-linear models and then highlighting its sources of exponentiality and providing a roadmap for tackling them.
+Section~\ref{sec:structureComparisonLL} establishes and justifies the basis for our approach, by introducing a brute-force method for the structural comparison of log-linear models, highlighting its sources of exponentiality, and providing a roadmap for tackling them.
 Section~\ref{sec:approach} presents our approach for the efficient computation of the confusion matrix, together with a proof of correctness.
 Section~\ref{sec:distance} introduces a distance measure directly computable from the confusion matrix, and provides proof it is indeed a distance metric by proving all four properties: \emph{nonnegativity}, \emph{discrimination}, \emph{symmetry}, and \emph{triangle inequality}.
+Section~\ref{sec:summary} summarizes the main steps for the development of our contribution and for its computation.
 Section~\ref{app:kl} describes the example comparison of our metric against KL-divergence, the most common measure used in recent works concerning log-linear models structure learning.
 Section~\ref{sec:discussion} presents some conclusions, open questions and some ideas to extend this work.
-To simplify the presentation, the proof of some lemmas has been removed from the main text and is present in detail in~\ref{app:lemmas}.
-Similarly, all auxiliary lemmas are described and proven correct in~\ref{app:auxiliary}.
+To simplify the presentation, the proofs of some lemmas have been removed from the main text and are presented in detail in~\ref{app:lemmas}.
+Similarly, all auxiliary lemmas are described and proven in~\ref{app:auxiliary}.